manasesjesus/c8y_hw_microservice_java/README.md

 *   Track a user's approximate location and store it in the platform.
 *   Get the tracked IPs and locations.

-It also uses the Cumulocity UI to display the tracked locations on a map.
+It also uses the Cumulocity IoT UI to display the tracked locations on a map.

 ### Prerequisites

-*   Cumulocity credentials (tenant, user and password).
+*   Cumulocity IoT credentials (tenant, user and password).
 Create a free trial at the [Cumulocity IoT](https://cumulocity.com/) website.
 *   Docker local installation.
-*   A managed object (device ID) in Cumulocity.
+*   A managed object (device ID) in Cumulocity IoT.
 *   A key from [ipstack](https://ipstack.com).

 ### Setup